Cyril Tourneur

 Cyril Tourneur (/ˈtɜrnər/; died 28 February 1626) was an English soldier, diplomat and dramatist who wrote The Atheist's Tragedy (published 1611); another (and better-known) play, The Revenger's Tragedy (1607), formerly ascribed to him, is now more generally attributed to Thomas Middleton.

 Life

-Cyril Tourneur was the son, or possibly the grandson, of Edward Tournor of Canons, Great Parndon (Essex), and his second wife, Frances Baker.
+Little is known of Cyril Tourneur's early life.
+It has been suggested that he was either son of Edward Tournor of Canons, Great Parndon (Essex), or his grandson via Captain Richard Turnor, water-bailiff and subsequently lieutenant-governor of Brill in the Netherlands.
+However, the literary scholar Allardyce Nicoll concluded "the evidence connecting him with the Turnors of Great Parndon is of the slightest", further observing that he had "discovered not a shred of proof for associating him with any others of the numerous Turner families of this time.
+Turners, of course, abounded in the late sixteenth century as they abound to-day".
+Allardyce noted that the alleged connection of Cyril Tourneur with the Great Parndon family is not corroborated by that place's official records.
 He served in his youth Sir Francis Vere and Sir Edward Cecil.
 His literary activities seem to be concentrated in the period 1600–1613.
 In 1613 and 1614 he was employed in military and diplomatic service in the Low Countries.
 In 1625 he was appointed to be secretary to the council of war for the Cádiz Expedition.
 This appointment was cancelled, but Tourneur sailed in Cecil's company to Cádiz.
 On the return voyage from the disastrous expedition, he was put ashore at Kinsale with other sick men and died in Ireland on 28 February 1626.